 LISA BRUNO: Consultant, Comprehensive Legislative Services

 Explore the informational resources available, including the CGA Webpage.
 You will learn how to track bills, find bill histories, testimony, proposed substitute language, amendments and tally sheets.
 The panelists will cover how to find the Fiscal Notes and Office of Legislative Research Reports for file copies and for bills that have passed.
-You will also find out about the “Lobbyist Information Room” and resources available to the public.
+You will also find out about resources available to the public, and to lobbyists, provided by the Association of Connecticut Lobbyists, and others.

 LUNCHEON -- 12:45pm - 1:30pm